uniq-code220/My-Blog-Project/README.md

 # My-Blog-Project

 My first Personal Blog Project.
-The site shows information about nature and how things around could be so amazing and extraordinary.
+The site shows information about nature and how these things around uscould be so amazing and extraordinary.